 The solution to this is video content.
 Producing video content is one of the best things you can do as a blogger.
 51% of marketers say video content offers the best ROI of any content.

 It’s the most shareable type of content around.

 Make sure you do it professionally.
-Use professional video capture software.
-Don’t just record a video from your phone and call it a day.
+Considering using professional video capture software.

 Strategy #2 – Focus on a Specific Niche